effiong-okon/soc-home-lab/README.md

 ![Windows EC2 Instance](screenshots/phase-2-infrastructure/07%20Launch%20the%20Windows%20EC2%20Instance.jpg)

-I configured the forwarder to collect from the Windows Security log channel — where all authentication events, account management activity and process creation events are recorded.
+I configured the forwarder to collect from the Windows Security log channel, where all authentication events, account management activity, and process creation events are recorded.
 I later added the PowerShell Operational log channel during the attack simulation phase when I discovered it was not being collected by default.
 That kind of real troubleshooting is exactly what the lab is designed to surface.

 ![Windows Event Logs Arriving in Splunk](screenshots/phase-2-infrastructure/08%20Verify%20Logs%20Are%20Arriving%20in%20Splunk.jpg)

 ---

-### Phase 4 — AWS CloudTrail Integration
+### Phase 4: AWS CloudTrail Integration

 I enabled AWS CloudTrail across my account and configured it to store logs in a dedicated S3 bucket.
 I then set up a Splunk S3 input using a least-privilege IAM user so Splunk could continuously pull CloudTrail logs into a separate index=aws.

 ![AWS CloudTrail Enabled](screenshots/phase-2-infrastructure/09%20Enable%20AWS%20CloudTrail.jpg)

-This gave me dual visibility — I could now monitor both what was happening on the endpoint and what was happening at the cloud infrastructure level, from a single Splunk interface.
+This gave me dual visibility.
+I could now monitor both what was happening on the endpoint and what was happening at the cloud infrastructure level, from a single Splunk interface.

 ---

-### Phase 5 — Custom Detection Rule Engineering
+### Phase 5: Custom Detection Rule Engineering

 I wrote five custom real-time detection rules in Splunk SPL, each targeting a specific attack technique and mapped to its MITRE ATT&CK ID.
 These were not default rules — I wrote every query myself, defined the trigger conditions, set the severity levels, and configured them to log to Triggered Alerts in real time.